ksu-cs-textbooks/cis400/content/C-exercises/11-responsive-design/04-float-based-layout.md

 Now when we render the page, we'll see the columns behave as expected:

-!The float error fixed]({{<static "images/3.3.5.3.png">}})
+!The float error fixed](/images/3.3.5.3.png)

-However, our page is not repsonsive at this point.
+However, our page is not responsive at this point.
 So we'll need to add a media query to establish a responsive breakpoint for smaller screens.
 Let's use 490 pixels as our breakpoint.
 We'll need to add this new rule _below_ the ones we created for our `.float-columns` in _wwwroot/css/site.css_, as we will be overriding those when the media query is true:

 ```css
 @media (max-width: 490px) {